hail2u/node-csswring/README.md

 Wring `css` with specified `options`.

 The second argument is optional.
-The `options` is same as the second argument of PostCSS's `process()` method.
+The `options` is same as the second argument of PostCSS’s `process()` method.
 This is useful for generating source map.

     var fs = require("fs");
     var csswring = require("csswring");